gowtham-chandrasekaran/Stacks/README.md

 - Reversing a linked list using a stack
 - Reversing a string using a stack
 - Balanced paranthesis checking using a stack
+- Infix to Postfix expression conversion using stack
+- Postfix expression evaluation using a stack